MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMClientSetting.md

 ## DESCRIPTION
 The **Get-CMClientSetting** cmdlet gets a customized collection of client settings.

-For more information about client settings, see [About Client Settings in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682067(v=technet.10)) on TechNet.
+For more information about client settings, see [About Client Settings in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/deploy/about-client-settings).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.